paymill/paymill-documentation/guides/reference/transactions.html.md

 ### Specifying an app fee

-If you use [PAYMILL Unite](…), e.g. for a marketplace application, you can add fees to the transactions of your merchants.
+If you use **PAYMILL Unite**, e.g. for a marketplace application, you can add fees to the transactions of your merchants.
 Create a transaction as usual and add the fee you want to charge as well as the payment object that should be used to settle that fee:

 ```sh
 curl https://api.paymill.com/v2.1/transactions \